FarronF/limerick-council-meetings/meetings/2024/03/11-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of Municipal District of Adare-Rathkeale - 13th February 2024.md

 made.
 Councillor Sheahan asked it be recorded that he had never experienced any

 difficulty with staff on minute recording in the District.
-All Members concurred with--- 2
+All Members concurred with
+---
+2

 Councillor Sheahan’s sentiments.
 The Director, Rural, Community and Culture